Priveetee/Docs_Mood/CONTRIBUTING.md

-# Contributing to the PipePipe Wiki
+# Contributing to the Mood Documentation

 Thank you for your interest in contributing!
 Your help is essential for keeping this guide accurate and up-to-date.